 The Paiute deadfall trap comes from the Paiute indians dating back many years ago.
 Due to the and sensitive bait stick this trap is excellent when wanting to secure a small game animal for food or just wanting to control a pest problem.
 Natives across the southwest and beyond used the Paiute deadfall for wilderness living.
 For more information we included a video below *Stone not included

 THE PROMONTORY PEG DEADFALL TRAP

 The Promontory Peg was discovered by George Michaud.
 This is a very simple trap; Unlike the Paiute Deadfall it takes less work to construct.
 However it takes more pressure on the bait stick to trip.
 This primitive trap works excellent for capturing rabbit or squirrel. *Stone not included*

 WARNING: Select and use outdoors and survival equipment, products, supplies, services, and techniques at your own risk!
-Martin Survival does not claim responsibility if injury or hazard shall occur at any time.
-The purchaser or user assumes all risks and Holds Martin Survival harmless for any use or misuse of any equipment or products purchased USE SURVIVAL EQUIPMENT AND TECHNIQUES AT YOUR OWN RISK.
+Primitive Lifeways does not claim responsibility if injury or hazard shall occur at any time.
+The purchaser or user assumes all risks and Holds Primitive Lifeways harmless for any use or misuse of any equipment or products purchased USE EQUIPMENT AND TECHNIQUES AT YOUR OWN RISK.
 You must be 18 years of age to purchase a knife from our site.
 Knife laws vary in each state and you should know your local laws regarding knives.
 It is the purchasers responsibility to know the laws and only purchase a knife if it is legal to have in his/her area.

 RETURNS AND SHIPPING: All sales are final.
 Some products might come with a warranty through the original developer.
-Primitive Lifeways does not provide product warranty or replacement if lost, stolen, or breaking.
-Many of our products are handmade and can take one to two weeks to make and ship.
+Primitive Lifeways does not provide product warranty or replacement if lost, stolen, or broken.
+Many of our products are handmade and can take up to two weeks to make and ship.
 We do not ship outside of the United States.